Below you will find the multimedia resources, related to problem solving courts, that JPO has produced.

 This podcast and the National Drug Court Resource Center are brought to you by the Justice Programs Office, a center within the School of Public Affairs at American University, and in part by the Bureau of Justice Assistance, which is housed under the Department of Justice.
 The ideas and thoughts expressed in this podcast do not directly reflect those of the Justice Programs Office, American University, the Bureau of Justice Assistance, or the Department of Justice.

-Please visit the iTunes Podcast Store to listen to episodes of On the Docket and click "subscribe" to automatically download future episodes.
+Visit the iTunes Podcast Store to listen to episodes of On the Docket and click "subscribe" to automatically download future episodes.

 Hosted and produced by Anna Koozmin, Program Assistant at the Justice Programs Office

-In this episode of On the Docket with the National Drug Court Resource Center, we introduce the National Drug Court Resource Center and explore the basics of family treatment courts with Evan Elkin, the Executive Director of Reclaiming Futures.
+In the first episode, we introduce the National Drug Court Resource Center and explore the basics of family treatment courts with Evan Elkin, the Executive Director of Reclaiming Futures.

 Episodes are available to download through the iTunes Podcast Store.
 Check back for more episodes!